tsgates/arch-wiki-markdown/wiki/OpenRC.md

 The network service is added to the boot runlevel by default, so no further action is required.

-You can also use NetworkManager, Dhcpcd or netcfg by enabling the respective services.
+You can also use NetworkManager, dhcpcd or netcfg by enabling the respective services.

-Take a look at Network Configuration for a detailed look at networking in general.
+Take a look at Network configuration for a detailed look at networking in general.

 > Logging